srikanthmaganti/Web_Search_Engine/Readme.txt

 6. Once you are done with this execution you will be popping up with Graphical user interface to search query.

-7.From that step onwards it is easily understandable and you can finally check for the results
+7.From that step onwards it is easily understandable and you can finally check for the results.